Stenosis

 Stenosis is a condition where one or more spaces in the spine are narrowed, causing irritation and/or compression of nerves.
 Nerves can become irritated by stretching, rubbing against bone, or being compressed by surrounding tissue.

 This irritation can cause pain and/or numbness in the area of the nerve.
 It occurs anywhere along the spine, but the common areas affected are the neck and low back.
-Stenosis is common in people who’s over 50 years old and to those who are born with a narrow spinal canal.
+Stenosis is common in people over 50 years old and in those who are born with a narrow spinal canal.

-What are the symptoms of Spinal Stenosis?
+What are the Symptoms of Spinal Stenosis?

 Symptoms will vary depending on which nerves are affected and how severely they are compressed.